This month’s masterpiece from Hadrian’s Villa is a mosaic depicting a group of doves around an ornate bowl, known as the Capitoline Doves.

 The mosaic is made of thousands of tiny tesserae in a dazzling range of colours called opus vermiculatum, the most sophisticated mosaic technique.
 It depicts four doves on the rim of a large basin of gilt bronze.
 One of the birds drinks from this extremely refined vessel, which has a handle supported by a caryatid.

-The mosaic panel is an emblema, a decorative element designed to be the central point of an otherwise plain floor or wall.
-The emblema was originally an import from the Hellenistic eastern Mediterranean, where, in cities such as Pergamum, Ephesos and Alexandria, there were artists specializing in their production.
-One of them was Sosus of Pergamum, the most celebrated mosaicist of antiquity, who worked in the second century BC.
+The mosaic panel is an emblema, a decorative element designed to be the central point of an otherwise plain mosaic floor.
+The emblema was originally an import from the Hellenistic eastern Mediterranean, where artists were specialising in their production in cities such as Pergamon, Ephesus and Alexandria.
+One of them was Sosus of Pergamon, the most celebrated mosaicist of antiquity who worked in the 2nd century BC.
 The workmanship was said to be so perfect that real doves flew against the mosaic in a vain attempt to join their stone companions.
 (Source: S. Walker, Roman art -London, 1991-)

 Numerous copies were made of this mosaic, even into late antiquity.
-In addition to Tivoli, these have been found at Delos; at Pompeii and Capua; in Marocco and Tunisa; and in the Christian mausoleums of Santa Costanza in Rome and Galla Placidia in Ravenna.
+In addition to Tivoli, these have been found at Delos, Pompeii and Capua, in Morocco and Tunisia, and the Christian mausoleums of Santa Costanza in Rome and Galla Placidia in Ravenna.
 But the finest copy of the Drinking Doves is the one discovered at Hadrian’s Villa.
 (Source: , Greek and Roman mosaics – Abbeville Press, 2012)

-The mosaic today is preserved in the Musei Capitolini in Rome.
+Today, the mosaic is preserved in the Musei Capitolini in Rome.